marko-js/marko/README.md

-Raptor Templates
+Marko
 ================

-Raptor Templates is an extensible, streaming, asynchronous, [high performance](https://github.com/raptorjs3/templating-benchmarks), _HTML-based_ templating language that can be used in Node.js or in the browser.
-Raptor Templates was founded on the philosophy that an HTML-based templating language is more natural and intuitive for generating HTML.
-Because the Raptor Templates compiler understands the structure of the HTML document, the directives in template files are less obtrusive and more powerful.
-In addition, Raptor Templates allows you to introduce your own custom tags and custom attributes to extend the HTML grammar (much like [Web Components](http://www.html5rocks.com/en/tutorials/webcomponents/customelements/)—only you can use it now).
+Marko is an extensible, streaming, asynchronous, [high performance](https://github.com/raptorjs3/templating-benchmarks), _HTML-based_ templating language that can be used in Node.js or in the browser.
+Marko was founded on the philosophy that an HTML-based templating language is more natural and intuitive for generating HTML.
+Because the Marko compiler understands the structure of the HTML document, the directives in template files are less obtrusive and more powerful.
+In addition, Marko allows you to introduce your own custom tags and custom attributes to extend the HTML grammar (much like [Web Components](http://www.html5rocks.com/en/tutorials/webcomponents/customelements/)—only you can use it now).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->